Top quark: Mass and coupling to the Higgs boson

 One of the prevailing views in particle physics is that the size of the top-quark Higgs–Yukawa coupling is determined by a unique nonlinear property of the renormalization group equation that describes the running of the large Higgs–Yukawa coupling of the top quark.
 If a quark Higgs–Yukawa coupling has a large value at very high energies, its Yukawa corrections will evolve downward in mass scale and cancel against the QCD corrections.
 This is known as a (quasi-) infrared fixed point, which was first predicted by B. Pendleton and G.G.
-Ross and by C.T.
-Hill.
-No matter what the initial starting value of the coupling is, if sufficiently large, it will reach this fixed-point value.
+Ross, and by Christopher T. Hill, No matter what the initial starting value of the coupling is, if sufficiently large, it will reach this fixed-point value.
 The corresponding quark mass is then predicted.

 The top-quark Yukawa coupling lies very near the infrared fixed point of the Standard Model.
 The renormalization group equation is:

 where g_{3} is the color gauge coupling, g_{2} is the weak isospin gauge coupling, and g_{1} is the weak hypercharge gauge coupling.
 This equation describes how the Yukawa coupling changes with energy scale μ.
 Solutions to this equation for large initial values y_{t} cause the right-hand side of the equation to quickly approach zero, locking y_{t} to the QCD coupling g_{3}.

 The value of the top quark fixed point is fairly precisely determined in the Standard Model, leading to a top-quark mass of 220 GeV.
 This is about 25% larger than the observed top mass and may be hinting at new physics at higher energy scales.

-The quasi-infrared fixed point subsequently became the basis of top quark condensation theories of electroweak symmetry breaking, in which the Higgs boson is composite at extremely short distance scales, composed of a pair of top and antitop quarks.
-The predicted top-quark mass comes into improved agreement with the fixed point if there are additional Higgs scalars beyond the standard model and may be indicating that a rich spectroscopy of new Higgs fields lies at energy scales that can be probed with the LHC and its upgrades.
+The quasi-infrared fixed point subsequently became the basis of top quark condensation and topcolor theories of electroweak symmetry breaking, in which the Higgs boson is composed of a pair of top and antitop quarks.
+The predicted top-quark mass comes into improved agreement with the fixed point if there are additional Higgs scalars beyond the standard model and therefore it may be hinting at a rich spectroscopy of new Higgs fields at energy scales that can be probed with the LHC and its upgrades.